duongphuhiep/go-learn/try-uberfx/README.md

 * to wire thing together and to provide the right `A`, `B`, `C`.. object for me whenever I need them (magically or not I don't care).
 * to minimize the wiring work when `A` or `D` get more dependency in the future...

-Lastly, spending some more nano-second on Reflection is the not the things I would have to worry about.
+Lastly, spending some more micro-seconds on Reflection is alright for me (I'd rather optimize cache, database.. to gain more speed).

 With this use case in mind, I tried some popular DI frameworks to select the right one for me.